Become a Great Sales Coach

 So what happens if you ask them to all work on improving the same skill?
 Well, if every rep is not committed to working on that one skill, you are not going to get the results you desire.

-Keep in mind that it is very challenging to change especially if you are not committed to working on that skill.
+It is very challenging to change, especially if you are not committed to working on that skill.
 By having the sales rep decide on their area of focus, they will have a greater sense of ownership for improvement.

 Understanding the uniqueness of your team is important as it affects how you coach them.
 We all respond to different techniques, so be observant and figure out how you can get the best results from your team.

 Once your reps identify what they are committed to working on, it’s time to come up with a game plan to help them reach and achieve their goals.
-You need to have the reps think through the steps that they are going to take.
+It would help if you had the reps think through the steps that they are going to take.

 The key here is to involve the reps in creating their plan and identifying the steps needed to take in improving their area of focus.
-Involving them in these steps gives them an opportunity to voice suggestions or concerns as well as gives them a greater sense of ownership for their skill improvement.
+Involving them in these steps allows them to voice suggestions or concerns and gives them a greater sense of ownership for their skill improvement.
 There’s a boost in belief and confidence as they understand that by creating their own goals and game plan it is something they are capable of achieving.

 All great sales coaches use these techniques to get the best results from their team.
-For results to keep coming and be consistent, there is still one more thing that must be done.
+For results to keep coming and be consistent, one more thing must be done.

 Getting the reps to work on improving their performance and identifying what they want to work on is all well and good, as is creating a game plan.
-The thing is, though, some people fall off the wagon and forget about what they have committed to work on.
+However, some people fall off the wagon and forget about what they have committed to work on.

 The best way to keep your sales reps on track is to hold them accountable for what they do and track their results and progress.
-You need to review the commitments they’ve made to monitor how well they are progressing and whether they are on track.
+You need to review their commitments to monitor how well they are progressing and whether they are on track.

 Holding your team accountable also means encouraging success and reinforcing it.
-An excellent sales coach knows how to get a team performing and how to keep them there.
+An excellent sales coach knows how to get a team performing and keep them there.

-Here is What to Do to Become a Sales Coach
+Here is What to Do to Become a Great Sales Coach

 Now that we’ve seen what excellent sales coaches do differently, it is time for you to try out these techniques.